-Released in “Dry January” 2021, the vibe of this newcomer is laid-back and approachable.
-Drinks are brightly hued and easy to make, with plenty of tips to customize drinks to taste (“less gingery,” “less sweet,” etc.).
-This book comes the closest of the three to being beginner-friendly, as many of the drinks can be made without first making or purchasing a specialty ingredient and feature crowd-pleasing flavor profiles.
-Of note, there’s a chapter focused on low-ABV “session” drinks and another on big-batch booze-free punches and pitchers.
+Released in January 2021, this book has a laid-back and approachable vibe.
+Drinks are brightly-hued and easy to make, with plenty of tips for customizing to taste (“less gingery,” “less sweet,” etc.).
+Many of the drinks can be made without first making or purchasing a specialty ingredient and feature crowd-pleasing flavor profiles.
+The book also includes a chapter focused on low-ABV “session” drinks and another on big-batch booze-free punches and pitchers.

 Shirley Temple stance: The “Shirley T” is positioned as a classic but updated with a half-ounce of strained fresh lime juice and spicy ginger beer in place of ginger ale and lengthened with club soda.
 Plus maraschino cherries—“as many as you like.”
 Petrosky wisely counsels simple changes in size, glassware, and sweetness to transform the drink into “something more sophisticated.”Continue to 5 of 5 below.